abooij/sudbury/README.md

 Sudbury [![Build Status on Travis CI](https://travis-ci.org/abooij/sudbury.svg?branch=master)](https://travis-ci.org/abooij/sudbury)
 ===
+A haskell implementation of the Wayland protocol.
+Any implementation of the Wayland protocol needs to support _some_ C ABI calls if it wants to support EGL, so we just aim to implement the entire C ABI.

+Where's the sample code of this Haskell library?
+---
+At this stage, most work has gone into preliminaries and supporting the C client ABI.
+That means that this is a piece of really elegant Haskell code that can only really be used by C wayland clients.
+In other words, this project is currently a drop-in replacement of `libwayland-client.so` (as of commit 24e5b89, all weston clients seem to run correctly).

+However, the aim is to write a really nice Haskell interface so that you can write all your Wayland programs in elegant Haskell.
+See issue #2 for progress on the usability of this code in Haskell.
+See issue #3 for progress on the C ABI for compositors (making this a drop-in replacement of `libwayland-server.so`, thus a replacement of the original C wayland code).

+Philosophy
+---
 The Haskell bindings to the C wayland library are ugly and are not able to satisfy every need.
 Ultimately, this seems to be due to the nature of the libwayland API: it hides as many implementation details as it can, and only exposes a minimal API, for a specific use case (namely compositors and windowed clients).